Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Results and Discussion

 \subsection{Performance of ASD on CIFAR-10/100 and Tiny-Imagenet}

-In Table~\ref{tab:table_acc}, we report the performance of CIFAR-100 and Tiny-ImageNet datasets with various algorithms for non-iid ($Dir(\delta = 0.3)$ and $Dir(\delta = 0.6)$) and the iid settings.
-Each experiment is performed over 3 different initializations, and the mean and standard deviation of the accuracy is reported.
-The test accuracy vs communication rounds plot on CIFAR-100 dataset is shown in Figure~\ref{fig_cifar100}.
-We observe that our proposed ASD applied on FedDyn improves its performance by $\approx 1.1\%$ for $Dir(\delta = 0.3)$ and $\approx 1.6\%$ $Dir(\delta = 0.6)$.
+In Table~\ref{tab:table_acc}, we report the performance of CIFAR-100 and Tiny-ImageNet datasets with various algorithms for non-iid ($Dir(\delta = 0.3)$ and $Dir(\delta = 0.6)$) as well as the iid settings.
+Each experiment is performed over three different initializations, and the mean and standard deviation of the accuracy are reported.
+On CIFAR-100, we observe that our proposed ASD applied on FedDyn improves its performance by $\approx 1.45\%$ for $Dir(\delta = 0.3)$ and $\approx 1.6\%$ $Dir(\delta = 0.6)$.
+Similarly, for Tiny-ImageNet we observe that FedDyn+ASD improves FedDyn by $\approx 2.4\%$ for $Dir(\delta = 0.3)$ and by $\approx 1.4\%$ for $Dir(\delta = 0.6)$.
+The test accuracy vs communication rounds plot on CIFAR-100 and Tiny-ImageNet datasets is shown in Figures~\ref{fig_delta_0pt3},~\ref{fig_delta_0pt6}~\ref{fig_delta_iid} across non-iid and iid partitions.
 We can see that adding ASD gives consistent improvement across the rounds\footnote{In the figures we only compare FedAvg, FedDyn and FedSpeed for better readability.
-For others please refer to Sec~\ref{sup:acc_comm} of the Appendix}.
-A similar plot for Tiny-Imagenet dataset is shown in Figure~\ref{fig_tiny}.
-We observe that FedDyn+ASD improves FedDyn by $\approx 1.4\%$ for $Dir(\delta = 0.3)$ and by $\approx 2.4\%$ for $Dir(\delta = 0.6)$.
-We obtain significant improvements for FedAvg+ASD against FedAvg, FedProx+ASD against FedProx, FedSpeed+ASD against FedSpeed, etc. In Sec~\ref{sup:cifar10} of the Appendix we present the CIFAR-10 results where we observe that adding ASD consistently gives an improvement of $\approx 0.7\% - 0.8\% $ improvement across all the algorithms.
-Further ablations are provided in Section~\ref{sup:abl_study} of the Appendix.
+For others, please refer to Sec~\ref{sup:acc_comm} of the appendix}.
+We obtain significant improvements for FedAvg+ASD against FedAvg, FedProx+ASD against FedProx, FedSpeed+ASD against FedSpeed, etc. In Sec~\ref{sup:cifar10} of the appendix we present the CIFAR-10 results where we observe that adding ASD consistently gives an improvement of $\approx 0.4\% - 1.99\% $ improvement across the algorithms.